 Born: 26 December 1986 (Nice, France)

-A quietly-spoken yet authoritative figure, Hugo Lloris is a tremendous servant to us and the France national team as goalkeeper and captain - and in the summer of 2018 had the distinct honour of lifting the World Cup in Russia as captain of the winning nation.
+A quietly-spoken yet authoritative figure, Hugo Lloris is a tremendous servant to us and the France national team as goalkeeper and captain.

 He began the 2018/19 season - his seventh at the Club - as a World Cup winner with his country, becoming the first Spurs player ever to win the famous trophy when he lifted it on behalf of Les Bleus in Russia that summer, and ended it as a Champions League finalist, playing 11 times during our epic run to the showpiece fixture in Madrid.

 In addition to some excellent stops in open play, Hugo chipped in with three crucial penalty saves in the second half of that campaign, which helped us secure a top four spot and Champions League qualification for the 2019/20 season.
 Two of those came in consecutive Premier League home games against Leicester City and Arsenal, with the third coming against Manchester City in Europe to help us edge through our quarter-final tie on away goals.
 In all, Hugo made 44 starts for us during that season across the Premier League and Champions League.

 The goalkeeper began his senior playing career with hometown club Nice in 2005, where he made 72 appearances before departing for French champions Olympique Lyonnais.
 There he clocked up 146 league appearances, twice winning the Ligue 1 Goalkeeper of the Year award.